descarteslabs/example-notebooks/README.md

 **_Note for working with the Dynamic Compute API outside of a Workbench environment_**

-For the time being this package must be installed separate from the core Descartes Labs client:
+For the time being this package must be installed separate from the core EarthOne client:

     !pip install descarteslabs-dynamic-compute